mostafaizz/AdaBoost/README.md

 ![Alt text](/imgs/3.jpg?raw=true "Viola Jones training output")

 To compile the Project you will need to make sure you downloaded the whole directory.
+And open the project with visual studio 2015, then change the configuration to x64.

 To prepare positive samples, you will need face data base, either from this link: http://www.face-rec.org/databases/